-As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)6, rules of the Auditor General, the District reported:
+As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)7, Rules of the Auditor General, the District reported:

 - a.
-The total number of employees compensated in the last pay period of the District's fiscal year as of September 30, 2023: None - b.
-The total number of independent contractors to whom nonemployee compensation was paid in the last month of the District's fiscal year as of September 30, 2023: four - c.
-All compensation earned or awarded to employees, whether paid or accrued, regardless of contingency: None - d.
-All compensation earned or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency: \$434,315 - e.
-There were no construction projects with a total cost of at least \$65,000 approved by the District that were scheduled to begin on or after October 1 of the fiscal year being reported, together with the total expenditures for such project as of September 30, 2023. - f.
-There were no amendments to the final budget.
-The financial statements include a budget to actual variance report with the original and final budget amounts.
+The total number of District employees compensated in the last pay period of the District's fiscal year as 0. - b.
+The total number of independent contractors to whom nonemployee compensation was paid in the last month of the District's fiscal year as 4. - c.
+All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as \$0. - d.
+All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as \$340,449 - e.
+Each construction project with a total cost of at least \$65,000 approved by the District that is scheduled to begin on or after October 1 of the fiscal year being reported, together with that total expenditures for such project as \$0.